Advising and Mentoring Program

-You will work with your advisor individually, in seminar, and in Initiatives advising workshops to ensure that, by the end of your second year, you have:
+You will work with your advisor individually and in AMP classes to ensure that, by the end of your second year, you have:

 - articulated in writing your projected program of study and your reasons for choosing it;

 - planned for undertaking at least one Liberal Arts in Practice experience that is exciting to you and makes sense in the context of your academic plan, whether through study abroad, community-based learning, internship or research options, or other engagement beyond the traditional classroom; and

 - declared your major(s), and possibly minor(s), and established an advising relationship with a professor in the chosen area(s) of study.